 Sydney Barnes was by common consent the greatest bowler to appear before the First World War.
 Many good judges long after that still maintained there had never been better, and it is not hard to see why.
 Barnes’s record is extremely astonishing.
 He also won his reputation despite being a cussed so-and-so who made it hard for people to like him.
-Sydney Francis Barnes was born on April 19, 1873, at Smethwick Staffordshire.
+Sydney Francis Barnes was born on April 19, 1873, in Smethwick Staffordshire.

 Not that being contrary and cussed are rare traits among great bowlers.
 It is by nurturing an inner flame of hostility that some of them can rise to such heights.
 But Barnes really didn’t like batsmen, and he especially didn’t like those administrators and captains who expected him to kowtow to them.